haddenkim/hush/README.md

 # hush
 Hush is an interactive path tracer renderer with denoising.

 Hush renders static scenes with an interactive camera.
-Hush includes a simple GUI to change settings and strategies for rendering and denoising.
+Hush includes a simple GUI to change strategies and settings for rendering and denoising.

 Initially written for the final project of an undergraduate computer graphics course, Hush is a project to guide my self-education in rendering.

 ## TODO / Features
 * Rendering Strategies
-  * [x] Rasterization with OpenGL (Bare-bones: no shadows, only point lights, phong shading)
+  * [x] Rasterization with OpenGL (Bare-bones deferred shading: no shadows, only point lights, phong shading)
   * [x] CPU Path Tracing (Backwards, Monte-Carlo, Multiple Importance Sampling on Light and BSDF)
   * [ ] GPU Path Tracing